George Square

 What street is George Square on?

 George Square is located in the heart of Glasgow city centre.
-It’s not specifically on a street, but it is bounded by several streets.
+It is not specifically on a street, but several streets surround it.
 These include George Street to the north, Queen Street to the east, St Vincent Place to the south, and South Frederick Street to the west.

 What is George Square famous for?